chantastic/sites/chan.dev/content/posts/abstract-more-better.md

 Stable abstractions are those with personalities removed.
 They should live and die by their utility.

-Solutions that are properly separated by "and"s can composed, recompose, and decompose gracefully.
+Solutions that are properly separated by "and"s can compose, recompose, and decompose gracefully.

 Like evolution, useless abstractions fade away while useful ones replicate and extend their reach.

 Isolated accessibility tools can be remixed into new, unanticipated expressions of dropdowns.
-Isolated styles can be partially applied to default browser elements and reach beyond zeitgeist of framework.
+Isolated styles can be partially applied to default browser elements and reach beyond the zeitgeist of framework.

 Mark might have you believe that I'm [anti-abstraction](https://twitter.com/markdalgleish/status/1250625893891891200), I'm not.
 The problem is that we don't make enough, cleanly isolated abstractions.